chocolatey/choco-wiki/ChocolateyForBusinessQuickStartGuide.md

     >- Add an "Install.ps1" script to the "choco-install" raw repository
     >- Enable the Nuget API key realm
     >- Output the API key for the Nexus server (copy this key for a later step)

-1. Versions of Nexus newer than 3.21 have disabled the ability to run automated scripting by default.
-However, we'll need this to be enabled in order to automate our repository cleanup and creation.
-From an Administrator PowerShell Window, run the following command to install the enable Nexus scripting, and to restart the Nexus service for the changes to take effect:

-    ```powershell
-    Add-Content C:\ProgramData\sonatype-work\nexus3\etc\nexus.properties "nexus.scripts.allowCreation=true"
-    Restart-Service -Name nexus
-    ```

 1. You will require Google Chrome in order to login to the Nexus web UI (site can appear unresponsive in IE).
 From an Administrator PowerShell console, run: